Blac Chyna Claims Loss of Income Over Life of Kylie, Alleges Show Interfered with Rob & Chyna

 Blac Chyna‘s ongoing legal drama with ex Rob Kardashian‘s family continues its journey through the court system.

 In court documents filed April 30 in Los Angeles obtained by The Blast, Chyna, 29, defends her complaint against the Kardashian-Jenner family that alleges she’s owed money from Kylie Jenner‘s Life of Kylie, an eight-episode E! docu-series that premiered in August 2017.
+(E! is not commenting.)

 - Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.